The Top 25 Things To Do and See in Barcelona for Free (2019)

 Arc de Triomf

-This victory tower isn’t really anything special, but it’s right next to Parc de La Ciutadella and provides a nice background for photos.
-After visiting the park, you make a quick stop here, walk down the passageway, and pose for some pics.
+This victory tower probably isn’t going to blow your mind with its beauty, but it’s right next to Parc de La Ciutadella.
+It provides a nice background for photos.
+After visiting the park, you make a quick stop here, walk down the passageway, and pose for some photos.

 Arc de Triomf: Arc de Triomf, 08018 Barcelona, Spain